davidsblog/stunnel4_config/README.md

 `sudo apt-get install stunnel4`

-#Testing stunnel with this repository - work in progress
+#Testing stunnel with this repository

 To test your installation, we assume that you have a working webserver on port 80, but nothing doing https on port 443.
 Then you can test https support.